xbrowsersync/api/README.md

 `log.file.rotationPeriod` | 	The period at which to rotate log files.
 This is a string of the format "$number$scope" where "$scope" is one of "ms" (milliseconds -- only useful for testing), "h" (hours), "d" (days), "w" (weeks), "m" (months), "y" (years).
 Or one of the following names can be used "hourly" (means 1h), "daily" (1d), "weekly" (1w), "monthly" (1m), "yearly" (1y).
 Rotation is done at the start of the scope: top of the hour (h), midnight (d), start of Sunday (w), start of the 1st of the month (m), start of Jan 1st (y). | `1d`
 `log.stdout.enabled` | If set to true, [Bunyan](https://github.com/trentm/node-bunyan) will be used to capture minimal logging (service start/stop, new sync created, errors) to stdout. | `true`
 `log.stdout.level` | Bunyan log level to capture: `trace`, `debug`, `info`, `warn`, `error`, `fatal`. | `info` `maxSyncs` | The maximum number of unique syncs to be stored on the service, once this limit is reached no more new syncs are permitted.
-Esers with an existing sync ID are able to get and update their sync data as normal.
+Users with an existing sync ID are able to get and update their sync data as normal.
 This value multiplied by the maxSyncSize will determine the maximum amount of disk space used by the xBrowserSync service.
 Set as `0` to disable. | `5242`
 `maxSyncSize` | The maximum sync size in bytes.
 Note this is not equivalent to the size/amount of bookmarks as data is compressed and encrypted client-side before being sent to the service. | `512000` (500kb)
 `server.behindProxy` | Set to `true` if service is behind a proxy, client IP address will be set from [X-Forwarded-For](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) header.
 Important: Do not set to `true` unless a proxy is present otherwise client IP address can easily be spoofed by malicious users. | `false`
 `server.host` | Host name or IP address to use for Node.js server for accepting incoming connections. | `127.0.0.1`